 Selected as a Top Rated Lawyer in Real Estate Law by Martindale-Hubbell

 Jon is active in a number of charities, most notably the Arizona Kidney Foundation where he championed the Cars for Kidneys program.
 This program has raised millions of dollars for Arizonans afflicted with kidney disease.

 Jon has been an avid reader his entire life.
 As a youth, he was inspired to become a lawyer by the character Atticus Finch in one of his favorite novels, To Kill a Mockingbird.

-“One of my memorable Atticus Finch moments came in a case where I represented a family in a securities fraud case against a national broker-dealer.
+“One of my memorable Atticus Finch moments came when I represented a family in a securities fraud case against a national broker-dealer.
 I was able to navigate the family through the stress and division of contested litigation, where they blamed each other for the loss of their life savings, to a trial victory.
 These efforts inspired the teenage sons of this family to go to law school and pursue careers as lawyers.”

 B.A., Economics and Mathematics, University of Arizona, 1977.
 Jon co-authored a publication which won a national award resulting from his honors work on experimental economics, where he had the privilege of studying under Vernon Smith, the 2002 recipient of the Nobel Prize in Economics.